Hasselqvist/hasselqvist.github.io/_pages/about.md

 I am a phd candidate at the [ifo Institute](https://www.ifo.de/en) and the [University of Munich](https://www.en.econ.uni-muenchen.de/index.html), and affiliated with [SOFI](https://www.su.se/swedish-institute-for-social-research/) at Stockholm University.

 My areas of interest are Family and Education Economics.
-My work focuses on how children's backgrounds and family dynamics impact their educational performance and development.
+My work focuses on how children's family dynamics and background impact their educational performance and development.
 I am especially interested in the integration of migrant children and families.

  I received my master's and bachelor's degrees from [Uppsala University](https://www.nek.uu.se/?languageId=1).